Maine Coast: Perfect Place to Try Out the Chevy Bolt EV

 Everything here is more developed and more gentrified than the Munjoy Hill of those old days.
 Driving by the house that we rented for $300 a month on Emerson Street I’m sure has now become one of the $2000 rentals or $600K houses for sale here in this desirable neighborhood.

-In Portland, one of the classiest hotels that’s opened in recent years is the Portland Harbor House, where they have a topnotch restaurant serving North Atlantic seafood called Bluefin North Atlantic Seafood.
+In Portland, one of the classiest hotels that’s opened in recent years is the Portland Harbor Hotel, where they have a topnotch restaurant serving North Atlantic seafood called Bluefin North Atlantic Seafood.
 We had a sumptuous dinner of paella and lobster popover paired with a fine Chardonnay and a girly drink for Rachael that included whole raspberries.